 Continuing the study of system (17), we have looked for new integrals of motion but we have not been able to find any.
-In consequence, we have applied the alternative method introduced in Sec.
-IV.
-We have obtained the following family of surfaces with this method:
+In consequence, we have applied the new method introduced in section 4.
+We have obtained the following family of surfaces with this method :